Four Days In May (FDIM)

 by Steven G. Katz N8WL, Granville, Ohio

 Four Days In May (FDIM) is an annual gathering of QRP (low power) enthusiasts that runs concurrently with the Dayton Hamvention.
-It was held at the Holiday Inn in Fairborn, Ohio, and spanned Thursday through Sunday, May 15-18, 2014.
-Activities included an all-day seminar on Thursday featuring presentations by six noted speakers in the QRP field, Meet-the-Speakers Night, Vendors' Night, QRP Club Night, and a gala banquet.
+It is held at the Holiday Inn in Fairborn, Ohio, and spans Thursday through Sunday of Hamvention weekend in May (see Calendar).
+Activities include an all-day seminar on Thursday featuring presentations by a half dozen noted speakers in the QRP field, Meet-the-Speakers Night, Vendors' Night, QRP Club Night, and a gala banquet.

-The CRES QRP Special Interest Group (SIG) sponsored a table at the QRP Club Night, where admission was free and open to everyone.
+The CRES QRP Special Interest Group (SIG) has sponsored a table at the QRP Club Night for the past couple of years, where admission was free and open to everyone.
 In addition to just having a presence (being on the QRP map, so to speak) we were able to meet other QRPers and talk about equipment, antennas, operations, and all the other aspects that make QRP such a challenge and so much fun.
-We displayed photos of last year's QRP operations in a slide show on a laptop computer, and those photos generated a good bit of interesting discussion.
+We displayed photos of our past QRP operations in a slide show on a laptop computer, and those photos generated a good bit of interesting discussion.